 \subsection{Multi Proxies Anchor Loss}

-We propose multi-proxies anchor (MPA) loss, which has multi-proxies and loss structures like multi similarity (MS) loss \cite{MS}.
-Hence, MPA loss is a proxy-based loss and could be considered an extension of SoftTriple loss and ProxyAnchor loss \cite{SoftTriple,ProxyAnchor}.
-Multi-proxies are valid representations for real-world datasets such as a class with several local centers, and MS loss structure is also useful for issues of the gradient of softmax-based loss \cite{SoftTriple,ProxyAnchor}.
-Figure \ref{DifferenceLosses} shows the differences in loss structure on embedding space.
-SoftTriple loss, ProxyAnchor loss, and MPA loss are proxy-based losses, and these losses reduce the effect of batch sampling strategy by the proxies than MultiSimilarity loss.
-SoftTriple loss uses similarity losses for each data.
-On the other hand, ProxyAnchor loss and MPA loss use the similarity losses for each class.
-Moreover, ProxyAnchor loss and MPA loss are similar structures to MS loss, and these loss differences are the number of proxies.
-Thus MPA loss is an extension of ProxyAnchor loss.
+We propose multi-proxies anchor (MPA) loss, using has multi-proxies and loss structures such as multi similarity (MS) loss \cite{MS}.
+Thus, MPA loss is a proxy-based loss and could be considered as an extension of SoftTriple loss and ProxyAnchor loss \cite{SoftTriple,ProxyAnchor}.
+Furthermore, multi-proxies are valid representations for real-world datasets, such as each class with multiple local centers Additionally, the MS loss structure is also useful for problems with the gradient of softmax-based loss \cite{SoftTriple,ProxyAnchor}.

 MPA loss computes the similarity between data and proxies using an inner product and the similarity between data and classes using softmax in the same way as \eqref{original_similarity}.
-Note that, a similarity computation has several ways, for example, max similarity and mean similarity strategy.
-MPA similarity loss is computed loss for all batch data and proxy centers combinations.
+Note that, there are several ways to calculate similarity, such as the maximum and average similarity strategies.
+MPA similarity loss is computed for all batch data and proxy center combinations.
 MPA similarity loss $L_{MPASim}$ is defined as

 where $C$ denotes the set of all classes, and $C^{+}$ denotes the set of positive classes in the batch data.
-Besides, $X_{c}^{+}$ indicates the positive data in the batch against class $c$; on the other hand, $X_{c}^{-}$ indicates the negative data in the batch against class $c$.
+Also, $X_{c}^{+}$ denotes the positive data against class $c$; on the other hand, $X_{c}^{-}$ denotes the negative data against class $c$.
 Note that, $\left| X_{c}^{+} \right| + \left| X_{c}^{-} \right|$ is equal to the batch size.
 This MPA similarity loss structure becomes the extension of MS loss and ProxyAnchor loss.
 Finally, MPA loss combined with MPA similarity loss \eqref{MPASim} and proxies regularization \eqref{CenterReg}, and MPA loss is defined as

-To compare the nature of loss, we compare the gradient of MPA loss \eqref{MPA} and SoftTriple loss.
-The gradient of MPA similarity loss \eqref{MPASim} with respect to the similarity $\mathcal{S} \left( \mathbf{x}, c \right)$ is computed following:
+To compare the loss, we compare the gradient of MPA loss \eqref{MPA} and SoftTriple loss.
+The gradient of MPA similarity loss \eqref{MPASim} with respect to the similarity $\mathcal{S} \left( \mathbf{x}, c \right)$ is derived according to